"Vote Him Out": A Crowd Heckled Trump While He Visited Ruth Bader Ginsburg's Casket

 But naturally, at a press briefing Thursday afternoon, White House press secretary Kayleigh McEnany criticized the crowd for heckling the president.
 “The chants were appalling but certainly to be expected when you’re in the heart of the swamp,” McEnany said.
 “Everyone has a First Amendment in this country, but I thought it was an appalling and disrespectful thing to do as the president honored Justice Ginsburg.”

-No word on whether Trump's blatant attempts to dishonour the dying wishes of a Supreme Court justice and cast doubt on her family's story is considered appalling or disrespectful, however.
+No word on whether Trump's blatant attempts to dishonor the dying wishes of a Supreme Court justice and cast doubt on her family's story is considered appalling or disrespectful, however.